Pan Cheng-tsung

 In 2019, Pan became just the second Taiwanese golfer to win on the PGA Tour.
 He has represented Taiwan as an amateur on the 2006 Eisenhower Trophy team, and then again in the 2014 tournament.
-He won two gold medals in golf – one individually and one for team play – at the 2014 Asian Games., represented Taiwan in the 2016 World Cup of Golf and played in the 2019 Presidents Cup for the international team.
+He won two gold medals in golf – one individually and one for team play – at the 2014 Asian Games, represented Taiwan in the 2016 World Cup of Golf and played in the 2019 Presidents Cup for the international team.
 He won a bronze medal for Taiwan in the 2020 Olympics.

 Early and personal life

 Pan was born in Miaoli County, Taiwan.
 His father, a caddie who guided Pan into the sport, died in 2010.
 Pan was enrolled at the IMG Golf Academy for three years prior to attending the University of Washington.

-He is married to Michelle Lin, who is also now his caddie.
+He is married to Michelle Lin, who briefly served as his caddie.
+Mike "Fluff" Cowan now caddies for Pan.

 College career

 Pan played college golf at the University of Washington where he won eight events.
 He was the number one amateur golfer in the World Amateur Golf Ranking for eight weeks in 2013.